johanwilliams/leakomatic_api/README.md

    - Authentication failures: Verify your email and password
    - Connection issues: Check your network connection
    - Missing updates: The WebSocket connection might be interrupted
+   - Sensor state issues: Check if the device is reachable and sending data

 ## Development Status